google/adcase/README.md

 ## Backend (Python builder) implementation highlights
 Configuration file `app.yaml` is made for [Google App Engine](https://cloud.google.com/appengine/docs/standard/python3/config/appref).
 If'll host this application in any other way, you must adapt this file or create another of your preference.

+Modify `tpl/header.html` with correct value for "google-signin-client_id" (OAuth Client ID).
+This is important for getting user login to work.

 Immediately after deploying the application, access endpoint `/builder/setup` in order to configure the database.